San Marco Memories Project

 Note: All donations are handled in accordance with the Library’s Donation Policy.

-There will also be a San Marco Memories Exhibit in the glass case display at the San Marco Branch Library.
+Don't miss the San Marco Memories Exhibit in the glass case display at the San Marco Branch Library.
 If you'd like to contribute photos, newspaper clippings, old brochures and other items relevant to library or local history: Please bring them by!

 The display will be up all year and we definitely want it to keep growing!

-Want keep to your originals?
+Want to keep to your originals?
 We can help you scan and then digitally donate the items.
 Keep reading to learn more about our DIY digitization stations in the Memory Lab at the Main Library.

 Digitize Old Film Reels, VHS and More!